Google engineering manager interview: the only post you'll need to read

 Example system design questions asked in Google engineering manager interviews

-• How would you design a ticketing platform?
+1. How would you design a train booking system?

-• How would you design a webpage that can show the status of 10M+ users including: name, photo, badge and points?
+4. How would you design a webpage that can show the status of 10M+ users including name, photo, badge, and points?

-Below we've listed several Google coding interview questions.
+Below we've listed several Google coding interview questions (unfortunately we don't have any coding review examples).
 There is more data available for regular (non-management) engineer positions at Google, so the below questions are from Glassdoor data on the Google software engineer interview.
-But, we would expect the types of coding questions asked at the engineering manager level to be similar, so these should still be helpful for your preparation.
+We would expect the types of coding questions asked at the engineering manager level to be similar, so these should still be helpful for your preparation.

 To make these questions easier to study, we've put them into the following categories, with the most frequent first.